Bird Identifier Guide

 Fact:

-The Nuthatch is the only bird that can walk down a tree trunk head-first.
+The nuthatch is the only bird that can walk down a tree trunk head-first.
 It uses its sharp bill to open tree seeds.

 Coal Tit